thradams/thradams.github.io/clang.md

 September 2020

-I have implemented these features in a c compiler that generates c code.
+I have implemented (some of) these features in a c compiler that generates c code.

 [cprime online](/web2/cprime.html)